Virtual Meeting Materials:

 The City of Oxford is expanding opportunities for residents and visitors to enjoy our premier parks and the regional shared-use trail system.

-Currently, the City of Oxford is planning a new connection that will extend from the north end of Oxford Community Park on Fairfield Road through the Knolls of Oxford retirement community, through Merry Day Park, across the railroad tracks and US 27, and connect to the Black Covered Bridge Trailhead on Corso Road.
+Currently, the City of Oxford is planning a new connection that will extend from the north end of Oxford Community Park on Fairfield Road, travel near the Knolls of Oxford retirement community, through Merry Day Park, across the railroad tracks and US 27, and connect to the Black Covered Bridge Trailhead on Corso Road.

 Once the Northwestern Arc is complete, the trail network in this area will offer nearly 12 miles of continuous multi-use trails built to improve local connectivity, expand vehicle-free travel options away from busy roadways, and offer Oxford residents and visitors multiple route options of different lengths and types of experiences.